michael2012z/BitBible/markdown/Etheridge/files/Rom.md

 2. that I have great grief, and (that) the sorrow of my heart ceaseth not.

-3. For I could pray that I myself might be one accursed from MeshihaCherem from Meshiha. instead of my brethren and my kinsmen who are in the flesh;
+3. For I could pray that I myself might be one accursed from Meshiha

 4. who are the sons of Israel, and whose was the adoption of sons, and the glory, and the covenants, and the law, and the ministry, and the promises,

 5. and the fathers; and from whom appeared the Meshiha in the flesh, who is Aloha over all: his be praises and benedictions to the age of ages.
 Amen.

-6. FOR the word of Aloha hath not really fallen:Fallen to fall. for not all who are of Israel are Israel;
+6. FOR the word of Aloha hath not really fallen:

 7. neither also are they who are of the seed of Abraham all children; because it was said, In Ishok shall be called unto thee the seed: